AndrewBMartin/pygurobi/README.md

 #### Example Model

 I'll demonstrate how to use PyGurobi with a simple forest management Linear Programming model.
-Find it in the root directory as [forest.lp](https://github.com/AndrewBMartin/pygurobi/blob/master/pygurobi/forest.lp).
+Find it in the pygurobi directory as [forest.lp](https://github.com/AndrewBMartin/pygurobi/blob/master/pygurobi/forest.lp).

 [forest.lp](https://github.com/AndrewBMartin/pygurobi/blob/master/pygurobi/forest.lp) is a harvest scheduling model that seeks the optimal assignment of harvest schedules to cut-blocks.
 Our forest management model will run for 10 periods where each period represents 10 years.